Skip to main content

 2. The submission file should be in Microsoft Word document file format.

-5. The text is double-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed according to the guidelines above.
+4. The text is double-spaced; uses a 12pt font size; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed according to the guidelines above.

 Additional Mandatory Information